Conformal field theory for annulus SLE: partition functions and martingale-observables: Annulus SLE martingale-observables

 Due to the neutrality condition \eqref{NC ins}, $M_t$ is driftless.
-For the $2$-point function, $dN_t(z_1,z_2) $ is expressed as
+For the $2$-point function, one can easily show that

-so the drifts disappear due to the neutrality condition again.
-The Dirichlet boundary case can be shown similarly.
-In \cite{MR3010393}, Izyurov and Kyt\"{o}l\"{a} studied these types of martingale-observables with Dirichlet boundary condition. \end{eg*}
+Thus the drifts disappear again by the neutrality condition.
+We remark that this is equivalent to Hadarmard's variational formula.
+In \cite{MR3010393}, Izyurov and Kyt\"{o}l\"{a} studied these types of martingale-observables for $\kappa=4$ with Dirichlet boundary condition. \end{eg*}